 The bankruptcy means test has a fatal weakness in its attempt to keep people out of bankruptcy.

-In a logic that only Congress could employ, the means test deducts future expenses from your past income.
+It works because, in a logic that only Congress could employ, the means test deducts future expenses from your past income.

 That’s the universal formula that is supposed to mathematically determine whether a person genuinely “needs” bankruptcy.